superlinear-ai/poetry-cookiecutter/README.md

    ```sh
    pip install --upgrade cruft>=2.12.0 cookiecutter>=2.1.1
    ```
-2. Create a new repository and clone it locally.
-3. In the directory that contains the cloned repository, run:
+2. In the directory that contains the cloned repository, run:
    ```sh
    cruft create -f https://github.com/Baseline-quebec/baseline-app-cookiecutter
    ```
-4. Add the required Secrets to the Teamwork Integration inside Github Workflow using this documentation: https://github.com/Teamwork/github-sync
+3. _Optional:_ Add the required Secrets to the Teamwork Integration inside Github Workflow using this documentation: https://github.com/Teamwork/github-sync

 There are the lines to update:
 ```yaml